 One thing about growing up in a small town that I thought was super weird was people who went to the same elementary school, same middle school, and eventually the same high school would hook up and marry young.
 Like, ew?
 There’s a major city with a population of 1.5 million just 35 minutes down the road.
 Seriously, ya’ll could have shopped around a little.
 My elementary school only had 300 students when I went there.

 Both of my parents “migrated”, so to speak.
 They met in Denver.
-My mom had always dreamed of living in Denver, so she packed up herself, her few processions, her dog into a car and drove there from Indiana.
+My mom had always dreamed of living in Denver, so she packed up herself, her few processions, and her dog into a car and drove there from Indiana.
 My dad moved to Denver almost by accident as he and his cousin were passing through with the intention of looking for work in Montana, but he found a job in Denver instead that hired him on the spot.
-Its always seemed odd to me when people don’t have a “migration” aspect to their love story like “met while away at college” or “Met at comic-con” or something.
+It always seemed odd to me when people don’t have a “migration” aspect to their love story like “met while away at college” or “Met at comic-con” or something.

 I attempted my own migration of sorts.
 I lived out of state for two years and traveled all up and down the West coast and the Pacific Northwest coast.
 Noth’n, natta.
-It wasn’t until a few months after I came back to Texas that I found out asexuality was a thing.
+It wasn’t until a few months after I came back to Texas that I found out asexuality was even a thing.
 You’d think it would have come up sooner in my travels at least.

 I’m not really sure what I’m going to do.
 I can’t exactly date other people because whenever somebody asks I get super twitchy and uncomfortable.
 I don’t want aro-ace to be a deal breaker, but having to explain ace/aro/agender to people before I’m ready definitely is.